ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 Managing Load Balancers
 ```````````````````````

 In this example, we use the simple HAProxy load balancer to front-end the web servers.
 It's easy to configure and easy to manage.
 Ansible has built-in support for a variety of other load balancers like Citrix NetScaler, F5 BigIP, Amazon Elastic Load Balancers, and more.
-See the module documentation for more information.
+See the :doc:`modules` documentation for more information.

 For other load balancers, you may need to send shell commands to them (like we do for HAProxy above), or call an API, if your load balancer exposes one.
 For the load balancers for which Ansible has modules, you may want to run them as a ``local_action`` if they contact an API.
 You can read more about local actions in the :doc:`playbooks_delegation` section.